thenriq/Iris_dataset_Fisher/README.md

 <p align="left">
    Sir Ronald Aylmer Fisher, British statistician and geneticist (February 17, 1980 - July 29, 1962) - image from 4
 </p>

 <br/>

 Sir Ronald Aylmer Fisher was one of the most brilliant scientists from the 20th century, considered the greatest biologist since Charles Darwin.
 His lifework with genetic and statistics made him be described as "a genius who almost single-handedly created the foundations for modern statistical science" and "the single most important figure in 20th century statistics".
 He was also awarded as a **Fellow of the Royal Society (FRM)** [5] and made a **Knight Bachelor** by *Queen Elizabeth II* in 1952.
 In 1958, we was awarded with the **Linnean Society of London Darwin-Wallace Medal**

 <br/><br/>

 ## Why was this data collected

 <br/>

-This information were collected by **Edgar Anderson** for his publication in 1936[6]  as it seemed to be an ideal study case about genetic variation and test hypotheses of intra  morphological variation.
-Iris versicolor seems to be a mix between Iris virginica and iris setosa, which might indicate a case of hybridisation between these two species[8]
+This information was collected by **Edgar Anderson** for his publication in 1936[6]  as it seemed to be an ideal study case about genetic variation and test hypotheses of intra  morphological variation. **Iris versicolor** seems to be a mix between *Iris virginica* and *iris setosa*, which might indicate a case of hybridisation between these two species[8]
 <br/>
 <p align="left">
    <img src="images/irises.png" width=601 height=268>